Frequently Asked Questions

 The payment sources often utilized by seniors and families include:

 - Veteran’s Cash Benefits

 - Long-Term Care Insurance - Click Here to Learn More

 - Money From the Sale of a Primary Residence

 Does Medicare Pay for Assisted Living, Dementia Care, or Independent Living?

 No, Medicare does not pay for any of these three types of communities.

 More and more communities are now accepting residents with pets.
 Some charge a fee at move-in to cover the cleaning and carpet replacement they will do at the end of the rental period, and others collect a deposit or charge a monthly fee.
 Some communities only allow either cats or dogs, while others allow both.
 Most communities have a weight limit for dogs.
 All communities require that residents be able to completely care for their pets or employ outside services to do so.

-No, they are contractually obligated to charge the same, regardless of how the referral came to the Community.
-In fact, the Communities rely on Assisted Living Locators to bring them qualified potential residents.
-It is often the case that you might get access to special financial accommodations because you are working with us.
+No, they are contractually obligated to charge the same, regardless of how the referral came to the community.
+In fact, communities rely on Assisted Living Locators to bring them qualified potential residents.
+It is often the case that you might get access to unique financial accommodations because you are working with us.
 We know all the right questions to ask and the special deals that might sometimes be available.